Man steals Gatwick airport taxi after being refused one

 Ahmed was eventually arrested by authorities and charged with aggravated vehicle taking and dangerous driving.

-He has been disqualified from driving for 18 months and ordered to complete 150 hours of unpaid work as part of a 14-month suspended prison sentence.
-He has also been ordered to pay compensation to the taxi driver.
+He was given a 14-month suspended prison sentence and disqualified from driving for 18 months.
+He was also ordered to complete 150 hours of unpaid work and pay compensation to the taxi driver.